 Extract of Annual Return

-Pursuant to Section 134(3)(a) of the Companies Act 2013 an extract of Annual Returnas on Financial Year ended March 31 2016 in the prescribed format is furnished in annexureF to this Report.
+Pursuant to Section 134(3)(a) of the Companies Act 2013 an Extract of Annual Returnas on Financial Year ended March 31 2017 in the prescribed format is appended as AnnexureF to this Report.

-Transactions entered into with related parties during the Financial Year 2015-16 are inthe ordinary course of business and at arms length basis and thereforeoutside the purview of Section 188(1) of the Companies Act 2013.
-Information on relatedparty transactions pursuant to Section 134(3)(h) of the Companies Act 2013 read with Rule8(2) of the Companies (Accounts) Rules 2014 is given in the prescribed format in AnnexureH forming part of this Report.
+Transactions entered into with the related parties during the Financial Year 2016-17are in the ordinary course of business and at arms length basis and thereforeoutside the purview of Section 188(1) of the Companies Act 2013.
+Information on relatedparty transactions pursuant to Section 134(3)(h) of the Companies Act 2013 read with Rule8(2) of the Companies (Accounts) Rules 2014 is given in Form AOC-2 as AnnexureH and the same forms part of this Report.

-Merial changes and commitments affecting the financial position of the Companybetween the end of the Financial Year and date of the Report
+Material changes and commitments affecting the financial position of the Companybetween the end of the financial year and date of the report

 There were no material changes and commitments affecting the financial position of theCompany between the end of the Financial Year and date of the Report.

 Policy on Directors Appointment and Remuneration and other matters provided inSection 178(3) of the Companies Act 2013 have been disclosed in the Corporate GovernanceReport which forms part of this Report.